prav0761/Multi-Modal-Contrastive-Learning-for-Cross-Modal-Retrieval-Tasks/README.md

 Please run on v100 or p100 in maverick2 since gtx will have memory issues, in frontera you can run in all devices.
 ## Captions Download Link
 Captions file - https://drive.google.com/file/d/1iYykGUUOKlFhNT8nT_RHTKXUQPcQjQ23/view?usp=share_link
-Once downloaded use this command to decompress and extract the results_20130124.token file.
+Once downloaded use this command to decompress and extract  results_20130124.token file.
 ```
 $ tar-xvzf captions_file.tar
 ```